Architecture of Mind from functionality POV

 Contemplating over existing data

-• As seen in C1, contemplating over existing memories and data will lead to simi response from evolutionary components C2.
+• As seen in C1, contemplating over existing memories and data will lead to similar response from evolutionary components C2.
 In this is case, critical thinking can be more effective due to absence of environmental constraints.

 This site uses Just the Docs, a documentation theme for Jekyll.